-- 1 (1) A finding that it is necessary, desirable, and 2 in the best interests of the sponsoring university that the 3 proposed authority be incorporated. - (2) Approval of the form of articles of incorporation, which shall comply with the provisions of Section 5 of this act.
+- (1) A finding that it is necessary, desirable, and in the best interests of the sponsoring university that the proposed authority be incorporated. - (2) Approval of the form of articles of incorporation, which shall comply with the provisions of Section 5 of this act. - (3) Authorization to proceed to form the proposed authority by executing the articles of incorporation approved by the sponsoring university and filing the same with the Secretary of State. - (b) A university may incorporate more than one authority if it determines that each authority promotes the public health mission of the university.